 Landscape structures and processes

-Research of landscape structures and processes is a classic field of activity in physical geography and landscape ecology.
-The aim is to understand which abiotic and biotic elements and structures are present in landscapes, how they interact and how landscapes ultimately “work”.
-An important area of work at the institute is the recording of earth surface processes with a special focus on soil erosion by water in agro-ecosystems under various management methods.
-In addition to the classic recording methods, digital three-dimensional spatial recording and evaluation methods are used.
-This also includes script and machine learning-based computing algorithms for evaluating large amounts of data - big data - such as radar weather data.
+One of the classic fields of research in physical geography and landscape ecology is focussed on landscape structures and processes.
+The aim is to understand which abiotic and biotic elements and structures can be found in landscapes, how they interact and how landscapes ultimately “work”. one important research topic at our Institute is the detection of earth surface processes with a special focus on soil erosion by water in agro-ecosystems under various management methods.
+In addition to the classic survey methods, we use digital three-dimensional spatial survey and evaluation methods.
+This also includes script- and machine learning-based computing algorithms for analyses of large amounts of data - big data - such as earth observation data.

 Ecosystem services